Sway Sensitivity and Second-Order Effects

 The Lateral Drift & Bracing can be assessed via the Settings Center > Project Settings

-In both the BS8110 code and also CP65, there are no provisions for assessing sway sensitivity by analytical methods.
+In both the BS8110 & CP65 code, there are no provisions for assessing sway sensitivity by analytical methods.

-Therefore, when using BS8110 or CP65 you need to check the option for "User Defined Bracing for Columns and Walls" and then apply the condition (braced or unbraced) that you deem appropriate for the building.
+Therefore, when using BS8110 or CP65, we recommend you check the option for "User Defined Bracing for Columns and Walls" and then apply the condition (braced or unbraced) that you deem appropriate for the building.

 If you do not check this option, ProtaStructure will make an assessment of sway sensitivity based on analytical results and the recommendations of the ACI code.

-This assessment is deflection dependent and ACI code gives guidance on appropriate adjustments to section/material properties to be used in the building analysis for the purposes of this assessment.
+This assessment is lateral deflection dependent.
+ACI code gives guidance on appropriate adjustments to section/material properties to be used in the building analysis for the purposes of this assessment.
 Such adjustments will increase the deflection value used in the checks.
 ACI code method is discussed in detail in sections below.

 Warning!
-We advise that this assessment is used cautiously due to the following reasons :
+We advise this ACI assessment is used cautiously if BS8110 code is chosen due to the following reasons :

-- A mixture of two different code of practices is used in a single project, a practice that may be explicitly forbidden by specific country authorities.
+1. A mixture of two different code of practices used in a single project is not ideal or sound from engineering perspective.
+Further, it may be explicitly forbidden by country specific practice or authorities.

-- ACI classification may result in many columns being classified as slender.
-Hence additional slenderness moment may result in design failure (column size is insufficient) or significantly higher steel than conventional BS8110 method.
+3. ACI classification may result in many columns being classified as slender.
+Hence, additional slenderness moment may result in unexpectedly high number of column design failures or significantly higher steel than conventional BS8110 method.

 Classification Requirements of each code